 One of the important positive decisions to make after domestic violence is to regain your lost confidence by looking after yourself during the healing process.
 You won’t be able to achieve everything right away but it’s a process where you make changes to your lifestyle and bring the focus back on you.

-Sometimes, you may have to make huge changes to your life such as separation, moving homes, jobs or recreating a new life to ensure that you continue to make positive decisions in the future.
+Sometimes, you may have to make huge changes to your life such as separating, moving homes, and jobs, or recreating a new life to ensure that you continue to make positive decisions in the future.
 Don’t be afraid to make these BIG decisions.
-Think about yourself and your wellbeing and these positive decisions will seem easier to make.
+Think about yourself and your well-being and these positive decisions will seem easier to make.

 If you don’t feel like making major changes to your lifestyle at this time, it’s OK.
 You can set realistic future goals and take one thing at a time.
 No matter what approach you take, be sure to put yourself first.
 Here are a few tips that could help you boost your outlook and get back to the best of your confidence.